say/frontend-takehome/README.md

 ### Goal

-The result of this project should be a page displaying posts grouped by subreddit and sorted from most to least upvotes.
+The result of this project should be a page containing Reddit posts grouped by subreddit and sorted from most to least upvotes.
 Something to keep in mind here is that we aren't looking for 100% perfection.
 We're more interested in looking into your process as an engineer.

 ### Detailed Steps